cloude-google/agent-shutton/README.md

 ### Value Statement

-Agent Shellton reduced my blog development time by 6-8 hours per week, enabling me to produce more content and higher quality content.
+Agent Shellton reduced my blog development time by 6-8 hours per week, enabling me to produce more content at higher quality.

 ## Installation

-This project was built against Python 3.11.3
+This project was built against Python 3.11.3.

 It is suggested you create a vitrual environment using your preferred tooling e.g. uv.